shkolnick-kun/yafl/README.md

 * **Robust**   means **Robustified Kalman filter**, see [**West1981**](#west_1981)

 For all **EKF** variants we have **Bierman** and **Joseph** updates.
-For sequential UD-factorized **UKF** only **Bierman** updates are available.
+For sequential UD-factorized **UKF** only **Bierman** updates have been implemented.

 And yes, we [**can actually**](./doc/UsingEKFTricksWithSPKF.pdf) use **EKF** tricks with **UKF**!

 The library is written in C and is intended for embedded systems usage:
 * We use static memory allocation
 * We use cache-friendly algorithms when available.
-* Regularization techniques used if necessary.
+* Regularization techniques are used when necessary.
 The code is numerically stable.
 * Depends only on C standard library.

 To use the library you need to: